kurtysgithub/ModelTrain/01_Intro/README.md

 <p>This decoder is implemented with an optocupler feeding the controlsignal to an arduino-nano for decoding and controlling the train dc-engine through a power driver.
 TAKE NOTE: with some of the small trains I have, I had to place the electronics in the first wagoon placed after the train...If you are good at building electronics you may be able to squezze it all in!.. </p>

 <h3>Automatic Track Polarity Switcher</h3>
 <p>If you 'twist' your track-layout you may risc a shortcircuit in your system.
 To avoid this the tracks must be cut (remove electrical connections) at cirtain places.
-Normally you would have to make some manual change to switch the polarity of the tracks, but some electronics can help you make the train pass automaticly - will need to 'spend/use' approx. 50-70 cm of track to make this work.</p>
+Normally you would have to make some manual change to switch the polarity of the tracks, but some electronics can help you make the train pass automaticly - you will need to 'spend/use' approx. 50-70 cm of track to make this work.</p>
 <p>Once again an arduino and some current sensors make the magic take place.</p>

 <h3>ENDStop Safety switching</h3>